Photography by Harry Potts

 Margaret holds the record for Britain’s longest serving female MP and is the only sitting MP who served in the Labour governments of the 1970s.
 She was appointed a Dame Commander of the Order of the British Empire in the 2013 and Dame Grand Cross of the Order of the British Empire (GBE) in the 2024 New Year Honours for parliamentary, political and public service.

-Margaret has announced that she will retire at the next general election, 50 years since first elected as a Labour MP.
+Margaret retired at the 2024 general election, 50 years after she was first elected as a Labour MP.